Frank C. Walker: Biography

 the National Emergency Council, a New Deal agency related to the NRA.

 In 1940, Walker became Postmaster General (succeeding James Farley, who had also been DNC Chairman and Roosevelt's campaign manager).
 As Postmaster General, Walker continued his role as political adviser, often taking part in matters far removed from the Post Office.
-For instance, during the negotiations which preceded the December 1941 attack on Pearl Harbor, he was in regular contact with Japanese Ambassador Nomura.
+For example, during the negotiations which preceded the December 1941 attack on Pearl Harbor, he was in regular contact with Japanese Ambassador Nomura.

-In 1943, Walker also became Chairman of the DNC, serving until 1944.
-In 1944, he stepped down from the DNC, and was succeeded by Robert Hannegan.
+In 1943, Walker became Chairman of the DNC, serving until 1944, when he stepped down and was succeeded by Robert Hannegan.
 In May 1945, Walker announced his retirement as Postmaster General, to allow President Harry Truman to appoint his own candidate to the office.
 Truman selected Hannegan to succeed Walker in this office too, effective July 1.

 Later in 1945, Truman appointed Walker as a member of the first U.S. delegation to the United Nations.

-He died in New York City, New York on September 13, 1959, at the age of 73, and was buried in St. Patrick's Cemetery, Butte, Montana.
+He died in New York City on September 13, 1959, at the age of 73 and was buried in St. Patrick's Cemetery, Butte, Montana.